 Animal tracking in itself is an ancient art.
-To improve your track interpretation skills, there are a few things one should take into consideration.
+To improve your track interpretation skills, there are a few things you should take into consideration.
 Make sure you take the time to carefully observe the characteristics of each track before making a conclusion.

 We have identified the following important questions to ask: